parth5404/TEST-GS-Frontend/README.md

 # GS Academia Frontend

-> StudyNotion is a Edtech website.
-Where a "Instructor" can upload his courses and a "Student" can watch his lectures by paying him.
+> GS Academia is an Edtech website.
+An "Instructor" can upload his courses and a "Student" can watch his lectures by paying him.
 This website is built using MERN (MongoDB, Express, React, NodeJs) Technologies.
-Frontend/UI is base on React, Redux, Tailwind, CSS, Javascript and HTML.
+Frontend/UI is based on React, Redux, Tailwind, CSS, Javascript, and HTML.

 ## Links